-115.66 (a): The PAQ indicated that the agency, facility, or any other governmental entity responsible for collective bargaining on the agency's behalf has entered into or renewed any collective bargaining agreement or other agreement since August 20, 2012, or since the last PREA audit, whichever is later.
+115.66 (a): The PAQ indicated that the agency, facility, or any other governmental entity responsible for collective bargaining on the agency's behalf has not entered into or renewed any collective bargaining agreement or other agreement since August 20, 2012, or since the last PREA audit, whichever is later.
+Further communication with the PC indicated that this was incorrect and that the agency has entered into or renewed a collective bargaining agreement or other agreement since the last PREA audit.
 A review of the MOU for Bargaining Unit H, pages 46-47 indicate that the employer has the right to terminate the employee's employment The interview with the Agency Head Designee confirmed that the agency has entered into or renewed collective bargaining agreements and that those agreements allow the Department to remove alleged staff abusers from contact with any inmates pending the outcome of an investigation or of a determination of whether and to what extent discipline is warranted.